Raptors-Who-Code/.github/profile/README.md

-## Hi there 👋
+## Welcome to Raptors Who Code,
-Welcome to Raptors Who Code, the club for tech enthusiasts and curious minds alike!
+the club for tech enthusiasts and curious minds alike!
 Whether you're deep in a tech field or just starting out, we provide a space to explore programming and computers.
 Join us as we build exciting projects, attend hackathons, and continuously learn and grow together.